Termplexed/deblog/README.md

 ## Environment

-If you want to log local script variables etc. by command, the *"Load all log commands"* have to be done in *that* script file!
+If you want to log local script variables etc. *by command*, the *"Load all log commands"* have to be done in *that* script file!

 The commands can also be executed from commandline, e.g: